boazsegev/plezi/README.md

         route '*' , Controller
 ```

-Notice you can nest calls to the `response.stream_async` method.
+Notice you can nest calls to the `response.stream_async` method, allowing you to breakdown big blocking tasks into smaller chunks. `response.stream_async` will return immediately, scheduling the task for background processing.

-You can also handle tasks asynchronously using the [GReactor API](http://www.rubydoc.info/gems/greactor)'s.
+You can also handle other tasks asynchronously using the [GReactor API](http://www.rubydoc.info/gems/greactor)'s.

 More on asynchronous events and timers later.